FICO® Scores Overview

 I’M NOT SEEING A FICO® SCORE GENERATED.
 WHY?

-- At least one account that has been reported to the credit reporting agency within the past six months
+At least one account that has been reported to the consumer reporting agency within the past six months

-- No indication of deceased on the credit file (Please note: if you share an account with another person and the other account holder is reported deceased, it is important to check your credit file to make sure you are not impacted).
+No indication of deceased on the credit file (if you shared an account with a person reported as deceased, it is important to check your credit file to make sure you are not affected)

 Note: These minimum requirements vary slightly for FICO® Scores NG.